olga1590/NLP_projects/README.md

 1. Yelp review dataset is also very unbalanced (3337 positives review vs 749 negative reviews or 81.7% vs 18.3%).
 2. The review length is also different for both positive and negative reviews.

-*** Strategies how to fitting model on imbalanced dataset that I've used:
+### Models and Tools Used

-1. Penalize with parameter class_weight = 'balanced'
+1. Penalizing with parameter class_weight = 'balanced'
 2. Balancing the class before classification from sklearn.imblearn: RandomUnderSampler, RandomOverSampler, SMOTE, NearMiss
-3. Use of specific balanced algorithms from imbalanced-learn:
+3. Using of specific balanced algorithms from imbalanced-learn:
 - BalancedRandomForestClassifier
 - EasyEnsembleClassifier,
 - RUSBoostClassifier
 - BalancedBaggingClassifier

-### Insights:
+### Results and Insights:
 - In the case of an unbalanced dataset, they do a better job of predicting models in which you can adjust parameter class_weight = 'balanced' (like Logistic Regression, some of ensemble models)

 - Also, you can apply strategies to balance the dataset, but the result may not always be better than if we did not change the balance